-Lead singer of The Whispers, one of the most popular Australian bands of the British Invasion era.
+Double-sided hit in Sydney with The Same Old Song by lead singer of one of the most popular Australian bands of the British Invasion era.
+Browse records by Ray Brown & The Whispers.

-Writers: You will see this credited to Dave Clark & Mike Smith (for example at APRA and on some reissues), but that’s a mix-up: see below under THE DAVE CLARK FIVE.
+Writers: You will see this credited to Dave Clark & Mike Smith (for example at APRA and on some reissues), but that’s a mix-up: see below under The Dave Clark Five.

 Further reading: Ray Brown history at Milesago.